 For the second day, we went to Costco.
 I’m pretty sure you guys have Costco in your country right?
-It’s a large merchandise full of products and services where you can find items even from different countries that are sold here in large quantities.
-For Costco, I bought a Puma hoodie (shown in the image), buffalo chicken and crispy croissants (I ate them all, sorry!)
+It’s large merchandise full of products and services where you can find items even from different countries that are sold here in large quantities.
+For Costco, I bought a Puma hoodie, buffalo chicken and crispy croissants (I ate them all, sorry!)
 I’m pretty sure my mum also bought other items from there but I literally forgot what they were.

 A4 Blank Buffalo Journal ($19.00 rounded to $20).